Server data from the Official MCP Registry

 Create an agent team with 3 teammates to [your task].

-then use graph_batch with descriptive commit messages so
+with descriptive commit messages so the team can coordinate.

 For tasks that span multiple sessions or need async handoff beyond a single team: